pcgilday/dotfiles/README.md

 ## zsh

-uses zsh with oh-my-zsh, see .zshrc for config settings
+- uses zsh with oh-my-zsh, see .zshrc for config settings
+- .zshrc sets path, loads plugins, and sources .aliases and .private

 ## vim